Quantum key distribution: Device-Independent quantum key distribution

 DIQKD was first proposed by Mayers and Yao, building off of the BB84 protocol.
 They presented that in DIQKD, the quantum device, which they refer to as the photon source, be manufactured to come with tests that can be run by Alice and Bob to "self-check" if their device is working properly.
 Such a test would only need to consider the classical inputs and outputs in order to determine how much information is at risk of being intercepted by Eve.
 A self checking, or "ideal" source would not have to be characterized, and would therefore not be susceptible to implementation flaws.

 Recent research has proposed using a Bell test to check that a device is working properly.
 Bell's theorem ensures that a device can create two outcomes that are exclusively correlated, meaning that Eve could not intercept the results, without making any assumptions about said device.
 This requires highly entangled states, and a low quantum bit error rate.
 DIQKD presents difficulties in creating qubits that are in such high quality entangled states, which makes it a challenge to realize experimentally.

+In 2026, researchers reported an experimental demonstration of long-distance entanglement-based quantum communication over optical fibre exceeding 100 km using single atoms, as reported by news outlets.
+While such experiments do not yet meet all the requirements for fully DIQKD, they illustrate ongoing progress toward practical implementations of device-independent quantum communication.